Fine-Grained Buy-Many Mechanisms Are Not Much Better Than Bundling: Preliminaries and Notation

-\begin{proof} If a mechanism $\mech$ is buy-$k$ incentive-compatible for some $k$, it is also buy-$k'$ incentive-compatible for all $k' \leq k$.
+\begin{proof}[Proof of Claim:\ref{cl:bmrev}] If a mechanism $\mech$ is buy-$k$ incentive-compatible for some $k$, it is also buy-$k'$ incentive-compatible for all $k' \leq k$.
 This follows from the fact that the buyer can always buy the empty lottery $k-k'$ times and the mechanism must guard against such deviations.
 Thus, the best buy-$k$ mechanism can perform no better than the best buy-$(k-1)$ mechanism, proving the claim.
-The last inequality follows from the fact that bundling is a buy-many incentive-compatible mechanism. \end{proof}
+The last inequality follows from the fact that bundling is a buy-many incentive compatible mechanism. \end{proof}